s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 }
 ```

-Silverstripe will add a new table named `MemberData` to your database and add all relevant fields to it when you
+Silverstripe CMS will add a new table named `MemberData` to your database and add all relevant fields to it when you
 run `/dev/build?flush`.
-The primary key "ID" and the fields for creation and last edited timestamps are added
+The primary key "ID" and the fields for creation and last edited timestamps are added automatically.

-automatically.
+**Note:** You can run this command either in the browser by adding it to the bas URL of your Silverstripe CMS installation (e.g. http://mysite.test/dev/build?flush) or in CLI by running `vendor/bin/sake dev/build flush` in the base directory of your installation.

 The `Member` DataObject holds the foreign key to `MemberData`.
 We use a `DataExtension` to add this to
 Silverstripe's `Member` class, as we should not edit 3rd party classes directly: